 Dating.
 Ideally, it should be nothing but fun, exciting and something to savor.
 But that’s not the reality for a lot of people.
 In fact, it can be pretty terrifying.
 So many questions, doubts, and fears race through your head that you are utterly unable to enjoy what could be an excellent experience.

-This is especially true if you have recently got into online dating after being out of the dating scene for a long time.
+This is especially true if you have recently gotten into dating again (online) after being out of the dating scene for a long time.
 Dating can be incredibly intimidating and nerve-racking.
 That is why a lot of us avoid it for so long.

 Am I interesting enough?
 Have I asked enough questions?
 Would my Mom like him/her?
 Is the venue nice enough?
 Are they bored?
 Have they noticed how sweaty my palms are?
 Should we kiss?
 Is this just a waste of everyone’s time?